esteinig/thicket/README.md

 ## Thicket

-Parallel bootstrapping for maximum-likelihood phylogenies using Nextflow
+Parallel bootstrapping for Maximum-Likelihood (ML) phylogenies using Nextflow

 [![Nextflow](https://img.shields.io/badge/nextflow-%E2%89%A50.32.0-brightgreen.svg)](https://www.nextflow.io/)
 ![Singularity Container available](https://img.shields.io/badge/singularity-available-7E4C74.svg)

 ## Introduction

-**Thicket** is a Nextflow wrapper around popular ML phylogeny framework `RAxML-NG`, `PhyML 3` and `FastTree 2`.
+**Thicket** is a Nextflow wrapper around popular the ML phylogeny frameworks `RAxML-NG`, `PhyML` and `FastTree`.
 It parallelizes bootstrap computation (`Felsenstein`, `Transfer Bootstrap Expectation`, `Shimodaira-Hasegawa like local support values`) on any distributed system available through Nextflow using `conda` environments, cloud support for `AWS Batch` and soon `Google Cloud`, as well as containerization with `Singularity`.

 The pipeline computes bootstrap replicates of an alignment using `golign` and can launch each replicate in a separate submission to job executors supported by Nextflow, such as the `local` system, `PBS/Torque` or `SGE`.
 If the input is a variant file in binary `Plink` format for diploid genomes, a concatenated alignment can be generated, with options to exclude invariant sites or translate heterozygous sites into ambiguous IUPAC DNA codes.
 Bootstraps are sumamrized onto a main phylogeny using methods selected from the tree constructors.
 USer-defined option strings for the main phylogeny and bootstrap replicates expose all arguments of the command line interfaces from the ML software used in **Thicket**.